MassimoBiondi/sct_event-administration/readme.md

 - 1.4
   - another Email fix.
 Added 'Reply To' adress in order to satisfy the wp_mail restrictions on sending email from 3rd party domain

+- 1.5
+  - added reply to address instead of from addres in Emails
+  - fixed display field in Edit Event dialog
+  - added organizer email address to event list